-The aim of this article is to empower you to limit your own plastic footprint when travelling, and to feel proud to do so.
+The aim of this article is to empower you to limit your own plastic footprint when travelling, and to feel proud to do so, in simple ways.

 A lot of countries I travel to for surfing are not equipped in the same way as the UK is to handle influxes of people, and in particular their plastic waste.
 As the local infrastructure struggles to handle the increased volumes of plastic being disposed of, it’s more likely to find its way into waterways and oceans.